AvaAvarai/AvaAvarai/README.md

 # Alice Williams

 Double Bachelor's of Science senior student majoring in Computer Science and Applied Mathematics.
 Active research assistant at the Visual Knowledge Discovery and Imaging Lab of Central Washington University.
 Former system administrator, full-stack software developer, and web-developer.
-Next, graduate studies in Computational Science focusing on Visual Machine Learning.
+Next, graduate studies in Computational Science focusing on visual machine learning.

 Solving problems at the intersection of machine learning and data visualization by blending machine computation with human cognition.
+Computing with pictures, instead of just making pictures of computation.

 If you find my work of interest or benefit, then please consider a supporting gesture through [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/avaavarai), thank you.